-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.Debt laden Greek consumers have been forced to choose cheap but with the economy improving, will they 'buy social'?
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.Debt laden Greek consumers have been forced to choose cheap but with the economy improving, will they 'buy social'?

 Decades of crony capitalism and regulatory capture have left Greek productivity crippled, eroded trust between the state and the citizens and - most disturbingly - everyone has placed “self-interest” above all else.